 Our Loin Roasts

-We don’t do ‘lamb chops’ at Grey Alders.
-We cut the loin into three or four loin racks.
-Roast one of these up then cut out the fillet of meat.
-Slice thinly and serve (with all the other bits you can cut off the rack) with a classy sauce.
+Take four mutton chops and bolt them together!
+You have a mini rack of ribs.
+Roast up then cut out the fillet of meat.
+Slice thinly and serve (with all the other bits you can cut off the rack – including the tenderloin underneath) with a classy sauce.
 You’ll think you are in a top French restaurant.
 A tip for the sauce?
-Ordinary gravy granules, yes, add in the roasting juices, then stir in a good measure of blackcurrant jam.
+Ordinary gravy granules, add in the roasting juices, then stir in a good measure of blackcurrant jam.
+Or redcurrant jelly.
 Or any jam or jelly.
 A perfect luxury meal for two.
-OK, slightly less actual meat than a steak, but, oh, the flavour!
+Slightly less actual meat perhaps than a steak, but, oh, the flavour!

-The price is £14.00/ kg (£6.35/lb) at the Wernlwyd farm gate.
+The price is £16.00/ kg (£7.26/lb) at the Wernlwyd farm gate.
 But do ask about delivery or order online now for collection in Carmarthen Farmers Market.